stacks-network/stacks-core/docs/blockstack_naming_service.md

 }
 ```

-Note that the API uses the `zonefile_hash` field to serve the `Name State` data.
-Also note that the `zonefile` field is given with the off-chain data that hashes
+Note that the `zonefile` field is given with the off-chain data that hashes
 to the `zonefile_hash` field.

 #### List all names the node knows about ([reference](https://core.blockstack.org/#name-querying-get-all-names))